All Episodes

 That ought to be the focus of our efforts.

-And I look forward to working with the Congress if my veto is upheld.
+And I look forward to working with the Congress if my veto is upheld to focus on those who are supposed to be covered.

-You know, the federal limit is sixty-two thousand families of four sixty-two thousand, but states have the uh permission, because it's the state children's health insurance program.
+But states have the permission because it's the state children's health insurance program.

-And this is just uh absurd.
+And this is just absurd.

 They're really taking a lot on the chin.

-Dingy Harry Smear letter backfired, big time.
+Dingy Harry Smearletter backfired big time.

 It's not that we're getting anything good done.

-I understand we are preventing a whole lot of bad stuff.
+We are preventing a whole lot of bad stuff.

 And I've always maintained the Republicans were in the minority for so long they were much better at being in the minority than they were in the majority.